optimuslib/optimus/README.md

 ## Acknowledgement
 - The OptimUS library uses the bempp-legacy from [BEMPP project](https://github.com/bempp) as the computational backend.
-- Tissue properties database is based on [Tissue Properties Database V4.1 of IT'IS Foundation](https://itis.swiss/virtual-population/tissue-properties/downloads/database-v4-1/).
+- The tissue properties database is based on [Tissue Properties Database V4.1 of IT'IS Foundation](https://itis.swiss/virtual-population/tissue-properties/downloads/database-v4-1/).